icetl-ASU/MeshBasedAbstraction/README.md

 # Mesh-based affine abstraction of nonlinear systems with tighter bounds

 This is the code of Mesh-based affine abstraction of nonlinear systems with tighter bounds.
-Please refer to the reference:
+Check the MBA.pdf for detailed description.
+Paper can be cited by following:

 Singh, Kanishka Raj, Qiang Shen, and Sze Zheng Yong.
 "Mesh-based affine abstraction of nonlinear systems with tighter bounds."
 2018 IEEE Conference on Decision and Control (CDC).
 IEEE, 2018.

-## List of capabilities:
-- Solve a linear program (LP) recursively to obtain desired abstration of nonlinear systems in whole domain
-- Compare with previous work
-  - Alimguzhin, Vadim, et al. "Linearizing discrete-time hybrid systems."
-IEEE Transactions on Automatic Control 62.10 (2017): 5357-5364.

 ## Requirements